11-DEEPAK-KUMAR-11/11-DEEPAK-KUMAR-11/README.md

 <img align="right" alt="Coding" width="400" src="https://user-images.githubusercontent.com/101390725/190363489-976eeaa3-5c73-4aed-b1ae-6317d9a7f2e8.gif">

-Motivated and efficient Java developer and has an interest in coding.
-Working with Java stack and programming languages like JavaScript catalyzed my curiosity for web development.
+Motivated and efficient Java developer has an interest in coding.
+Programming languages like Java, JavaScript catalyzed my curiosity for web development.
 I have worked in collaborative environments demonstrating my coding and interpersonal skills to meet deadlines.
 Looking forward for some interesting and challenging opportunities.

 <!-- - 🔭 I’m currently working on **something 😉**  -->